ililic/scratchpad/quickstart/go-ethereum-on-ubuntu/README.md

 ...except for one little detail.

 ## Mining the contract
-As it turns out, deploying the contract to the network isn't sufficient to actually be able to interact with it.
-There's one missing component: having the contract mined.
+As it turns out, simply `send`ing the contract to the network isn't sufficient - there is a missing component: having the contract mined.

-On the public network this would be solved for us simply by waiting approximately 15 seconds before the contract is added to the blockchain.
+On the public network this would be solved for us simply by waiting approximately [15 seconds](https://stats.ethdev.com/) before the contract is added to the blockchain.
 However since this is our own private test network; there are no miners to speak of.

 Interesting.
 How do we solve this problem?
 By turning on CPU mining locally: